-I have never actually owned an original Playstation -most of these videos were recorded via playing the games on my Japanese Playstation 2.
-The UK games were mostly played on my Playstation 3.
+I have never actually owned an original Playstation console -most of these videos were recorded via playing the games on my PlayStation 2 or 3.
+The UK games were mostly played on my PlayStation 3.
 UK games are PAL format, which sadly means slower game speed, big borders and only 50 frames per second.

 Capcom Vs. SNK Pro